gvwilson/mccole/data/CONTRIBUTING.md

 ## Formatting

-This material is formatted using [Ivy][ivy] with some custom extensions.
+This material uses [Ivy][ivy] with some custom extensions.
 Run `make` in the root directory to get a list of available commands.
 Some of these rely on scripts in the `./bin/` directory.

 ### Chapters and Appendices

-1. Each chapter or appendix is identified by a slug such as `topic`.
+1. Each chapter or appendix has a unique slug such as `topic`.
     Its text lives in <code>./src/<em>topic</em>/index.md</code>,
     and there is an entry for it in the `chapters` or `appendices` list in `./config.py` (which control ordering).